 - Upgrade Next: The candidate is waiting to be processed.
 It is not currently upgraded, but is selected to receive your next upgrade.

 You can search, filter, and sort your contributions using the controls above the list.
-Select a candidate to see the full details of that nominee.
-If it’s not already in voting, you can also edit the title or description or withdraw the candidate by clicking “Edit.”
+Select a candidate to see its full details.
+If voting is still pending for the candidate, you can also edit the title or description, or withdraw the candidate by clicking “Edit.”